- Where: Millbrook Road West

 Phase 5: Later this summer for up to 3 weeks - Junction improvement works.

 This phase is to complete the changes to the service road junction with Regents Park Road, to implement the permanent no right turn from the service road onto Regents Park Road.
-We will update you once details and timing are confirmed.

 May 2021 Update